Jatingoyal14/CV-Studio/README.md

 # 📸 Computer Vision Studio

-An advanced, **real-time browser-based Computer Vision application** with an interactive user interface — perfect as a **final year project**.
+An advanced, **real-time browser-based Computer Vision application** with an interactive user interface.
 Built using **TensorFlow.js, MediaPipe, and modern web technologies**, this app demonstrates multiple CV capabilities directly in your browser.

 ---